 Looking for a home, particularly for the first time, is an exciting time in your life.
-However, you should not let this cloud your judgment.
+However, it would help if you did not let this cloud your judgment.
 A clear-headed mind when you are making a large purchase is best.
-This requires long-term thinking, which can prevent misunderstandings later on.
-There are various options for you to hold the title to your new home.
+Requires long-term thinking, which can prevent misunderstandings later on.
+There are various options for holding the property title to your new home.

+You should not merely assume equal ownership is the only way.
+You can pick how you and the other person find the fairest.
 Those unmarried will find this particularly important.
-You should not merely assume equal ownership is the only way.
-You can pick the way that you and the other person find the fairest.

-Tenants in common
+Tenants in CommonTenants in Common

-The situation creates potential complications that you can ease by spelling out your wishes in your will.
+The situation creates potential complications you can ease by spelling out your wishes in your will.
 For instance, you may want the other person to live in the home after you pass on.